dekorateio/dekorate/examples/spring-boot-with-certmanager-example/README.md

 ## Run the application in Kubernetes

-First, make sure you have access to a kubernetes cluster and that the [Cert-Manager](https://cert-manager.io/docs/installation/) is deployed.
+First, make sure you have access to a Kubernetes cluster and that the [Cert-Manager](https://cert-manager.io/docs/installation/) is deployed.

 Next, we need to generate the manifests and push the application container image to our container registry: